 Agony is where somebody agonizes over a particular decision.
 It is suggested that this is useful for very important decisions.
 Impulsive decisions are made with little or no consideration.
 The individual goes with their first reaction.

 Play it safe involves making the choice is the least amount of risk.
 And procrastination is, well, the procrastination decision making style.
-And examples are even given of when it is appropriate to use, or not to use, each of these types.

 The dependent category is where people allow others to make the decisions for them.
 (The Vroom-Jago decision making model is a rational model that offers guidance as to when a decision should be made by an individual alone or by a group, and makes suggestions about how much input should be given by each side.)